Sometimes when you're starting out - or even when you've had chickens for a long time - it can feel a little overwhelming...

 What they should eat, what they shouldn't eat, what kind of coop should they live in, how to know when they're poorly sick, how to keep them warm - or cool, how to make sure they lay the most nutritious eggs ... eeeek!

 You like chickens.
-You don't know why - you just do - and raising some hens in your backyard or garden might be fun.
+You don't know why - they just seem entertaining - and raising some hens in your backyard or garden might be fun!